Montreal tourism fears summer chill from Quebec student strike

 "I like it, it's artistic," Wessne said, noting that it seemed like a good way to protest peacefully.
 "It's also enjoyable, and I think it seems to create a community."

-But the beautiful weather was not enough to tempt a single customer to a cluster of colourful, flower-draped horse-drawn carriages on the district's cobblestone streets near the edge of the St Lawrence River.
+But the beautiful weather was not enough to tempt a single customer to a cluster of colorful, flower-draped horse-drawn carriages on the district's cobblestone streets near the edge of the St Lawrence River.

 Denis Murray, who has worked with the horses for 17 years, said business is about average so far this year - usually it picks up in June.
 But he also hopes the protests stop soon, before they do hurt business.